danieldavidson/SecureCodingDojo-Wiki/Development-Setup-for-Training-Portal.md

 Your debug portal is running on http://localhost:8081

-Setup a user and login to check it out.
+Register a test user and login to check it out.